backend-development/backend-development-textbook/source/testing.md

 end
 ```

-So ist the model test a unit test?
+So is the model test a unit test?
 It only tests one unit
 of source code that you have written.
 It also exercises ActiveRecord
 and the test database.
 So you could argue that it is more
 than just a unit test.
 But for now it is a near a unit test as